 Step into a winter wonderland and re-discover Christmas classics such as The snow queen, A Christmas Carol and The Nutcracker.
 There will be family activities connected to the stories as well as The Snow Queen trail in the gardens, a Christmas tour of the apprentice house and visits to Father Christmas.
 Find out more and book here.

 This year why not see how Christmas was celebrated in The Regency period.
 They knew how to celebrate, the celebrations spanned 6 weeks.
 There will be choirs performing daily and a selection of rooms will be decorated to show how Christmas was celebrated.
 There is also an option to book and see Father Christmas in the chapel complete with storytelling session from Mother Christmas.
 Find out more and book here.

 Raymond Briggs’ Father Christmas, Sale Waterside theatre

 Live music, songs and playful puppetry, bring to life the classic Raymond Briggs story.
 Children of all ages will delight in Briggs’ grumpy but loveable Father Christmas as he gets ready for his busiest day of the year: Christmas Eve.
 Watch as he prepares his Christmas deliveries, feeds his reindeer and finally takes flight into the snowy night.
 But things don’t run smoothly and he soon encounters soot-covered chimneys to squeeze through and treacherous weather conditions, all while plenty of mischief is had by his cheeky pets, Cat and Dog.
-Doesn’t this sound like a really fun theatre trip for young children?
+We had a fantastic time when we went along to review the show.
+Read my full review here.
 On from the 4th to 31st December, find out more and book here.